whosonfirst/go-webhookd/README.md

 ### Null

+The `Null` transformation will not do _anything_.
+It's not clear why you would ever use this outside of debugging but that's your business.
+It is defined as a URI string in the form of:

 ```
 null://
 ```

-The `Null` transformation will not do _anything_.
-It's not clear why you would ever use this outside of debugging but that's your business.

 ### SlackText

+The `SlackText` transformation will extract and return [the `text` property](https://api.slack.com/outgoing-webhooks) from a Webhook sent by Slack.
+It is defined as URI string in the form of:

 ```
 slacktext://
 ```

-The `SlackText` transformation will extract and return [the `text` property](https://api.slack.com/outgoing-webhooks) from a Webhook sent by Slack.

 ## Dispatchers

 ### Lambda

+The `Lambda` dispatcher will send messages to an Amazon Web Services (ASW) [Lambda function](#).
+It is defined as a URI string in the form of:

 ```
 lambda://{FUNCTION}?dsn={DSN}
 ```

-The `Lambda` dispatcher will send messages to an AWS Lambda function.

 #### Properties